NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 #### Top Mutated Cancer Genes in Selected Projects

 This dynamically generated bar graph shows the 20 genes with the most mutations across all projects.
-The genes are filtered by those that are part of the Cancer Gene Census and that have the following types of mutations: `missense_variant, frameshift_variant, start_lost, stop_lost, initiator_codon_variant, stop_gained`.
+The genes are filtered by those that are part of the Cancer Gene Census and that have the following types of mutations: `missense_variant, frameshift_variant, start_lost, stop_lost, initiator_codon_variant, and stop_gained`.
 The bars represent the frequency of each mutation and is broken down into different colored segments by project and disease type.
 The graphic is updated as filters are applied for projects, programs, disease types, and data categories available in the project.

-Hovering the cursor over each bar will display information about the number of cases affected by the disease type and clicking on each bar will bring the user to the Gene Summary Page page for the gene associated with the mutation.
+Hovering the cursor over each bar will display information about the number of cases affected by the disease type and clicking on each bar will launch the Gene Summary Page page for the gene associated with the mutation.

 #### Case Distribution per Project

-A pie graph displays the relative number of cases for each primary site (inner circle), which is further divided by project (outer circle).
+A pie chart displays the relative number of cases for each primary site (inner circle), which is further divided by project (outer circle).
 Hovering the cursor over each portion of the graph will display the primary site or project with the number of associated cases.
 Filtering projects at the left panel will update the pie chart.

 ### Projects Table